EvelinIseli/RangeX_IPMs_public/README.md

 These files are archived locally and will be deposited in a public data repository (e.g. Dryad or Zenodo) upon publication.
 Once available, this README will be updated with permanent DOI links and instructions for full reproducibility.

-#### Reproducibility note
-All intermediate IPM results can be reproduced from the included code, though some steps (e.g. model bootstrapping and full IPM fitting) are computationally intensive and were run on a cluster environment.

-Note that one preprocessing script (`code/RangeX_dataprep_envdat_20251027.R`, part 2) requires local environmental and species distribution datasets that are not included in this repository due to data-sharing and size restrictions.
-This step prepares environmental summaries but is not required to reproduce the IPM analyses or population growth rate estimates.

 ---